Using VA Benefits

 Submitting your COE

-- Students will upload their COE when they complete the New KU Request for Benefits form.
-Students will only need to submit a COE the first time they are using a VA benefit.
+• Students will upload their COE when they complete the New KU Request for Benefits form.
+Students only need to submit a COE the first time they are using a VA benefit.

 The VA will send you a letter each semester regarding the amount of entitlement you used and the amount remaining.

-- Certificate program: Certificate programs are not approved for the GI Bill, unfortunately.
-The certificate program courses must fulfill some other graduation requirement in order for the VA to approve the courses.
+• Undergraduate certificate programs are not approved for the GI Bill, unfortunately.
+The certificate program courses must meet some other graduation requirement in order for the VA to approve the courses.

-Only classes that fulfill a requirement for your degree program, minor, dual degree, or dual major, can be reported to the VA for the purpose of determining your rate of pursuit.
-Speak with your advisor to ensure your course fits some sort of graduation requirement (e.g. in your major, KU Core goals, junior/senior hours, etc.).
+Only classes that meet a graduation requirement for your degree program, minor, dual degree, or dual major, can be reported to the VA for the purpose of determining your rate of pursuit (full-time status).
+Speak with your advisor to make sure your course fits some sort of graduation requirement (e.g. in your major, KU Core goals, junior/senior hours, etc.).

 The VA will not pay for repeat courses unless you received an “F” OR must pass with a certain grade in order to move forward in your program.

-When you have completed your Using VA Benefits paperwork forms (above) for the semester, you are placed on deferment, giving you/the VA until the end of the semester to pay your tuition and fees.
+When you complete your Using VA Benefits webforms for the semester, we push your deadline back to Dec.
+15 (fall), May 15 (spring), Aug.
+15 (summer), giving you/the VA until the end of the semester to pay your tuition and fees.

-If you receive a late fee, it most likely means you have not completed your request for the semester.
-Contact us to confirm you have completed your paperwork for the semester.
+If you get a late fee, it likely means you did not complete your VA request for the semester.
+Contact us with questions.

 Ch.
-33 Post-9/11 GI Bill users: Beginning Jan.
-2021, your enrollment is first certified to the VA without tuition and fees.
-A second certification will occur after the add/drop period with your tuition and fees, as now required by law.
-This means it will take longer for the VA to pay my tuition/fees, but a deferment is placed on your account.
+33 Post-9/11 GI Bill users: We first tell the VA just the credit hours you're enrolled in to get your book stipend/housing allowance going.
+A second certification will occur after the add/drop period with your tuition and fees, as required by law.
+This means it will take longer for the VA to pay your tuition/fees - that's why we push your deadline back.

 Contact us by Dec.
 1/May 1 if you still have charges on your account.

 Students must be enrolled full time in term-long classes to receive full GI Bill benefits, as your benefits are charged by day.
-This means short-term and non-standard courses can affect your full-time status and, therefore, your benefits (and housing allowance if you're using the Post-9/11 GI Bill).
+This means short-term and non-standard courses can affect your full-time status and your benefits (e.g. housing allowance if you're using the Post-9/11 GI Bill).

-For example, undergraduate students must be in 12 credits that all start at the beginning of the semester and end at the end of the semester.
-If you have 12 credits but one of those courses starts later (e.g. October), you will be part time until that course starts.
+For example, undergraduate students must be in 12 credits that run the whole semester.
+If you are only in 12 credits and one of those courses starts later (e.g. October), you will be part time until that course starts.
 If you're in 15 credits and one of the 3 credit hour courses starts later, there is no issue since you're in 12 credits for the entire semester.

-Before you enroll in shorter classes, it's a good idea to reach out to someone in the Military-Affiliated Student Center or the VA Certifying Official to learn how the short courses can potentially affect your benefits.
-You can also see our "Enrollment Status and Training Time" section on this web page for more details.
+Before you enroll in short classes, contact us to learn how short courses might affect your benefits.
+Or see the "Enrollment Status and Training Time" section on this web page for more details.

 Withdrawing from a class, especially outside the 100% refund window, can result in you owing KU and/or the VA money.
 This is regardless of which VA benefit you are using.

-If you need to submit mitigating circumstances, let us know BEFORE you drop the class so that we can inform the VA.
-If you wish to not let us know you’ll receive a letter from the VA explaining they were notified about your change in hours and asking you to submit any mitigating circumstances that led to the drop.
-In response, you’ll need to write the reasons and mail them to your Regional Processing Office or send them using the “Submit a Question” button on our website.
+If you have mitigating circumstances, let us know BEFORE you drop the class so that we can inform the VA.
+If you don't let us know VA will mail you a letter explaining they were notified about your drop.
+They may ask you to submit any mitigating circumstances that led to the drop.
+In response, you’ll need to mail the reasons to your Regional Processing Office or send them using the “Submit a Question” button on VA's website.
 VA will notify you by letter if your reasons are accepted and the amount of any final benefit debt.
-VA also automatically grants mitigating circumstances for up to 6 credits the first time, and only the first time, you reduce or terminate and ask for mitigating circumstances.
+VA also automatically grants mitigating circumstances for up to 6 credits the first time, and only the first time, you drop classes.

 Part of it depends on when you submit your KU request for benefits.
-On average, it takes KU 7-10 business days to send your paperwork to the VA (peak times, i.e. August & January, may take longer).
-The VA has 30 days from that point to process your paperwork and will email you once it's complete.
-You should then receive your monthly stipend at the beginning of the next month.
+On average, it takes KU 10-14 business days to send your info to VA (peak times, i.e. August & January, may take longer).
+VA has 30 days from that point to process your paperwork and will notify you once it's complete.
+You should then receive your monthly stipend at the beginning of the next month for the time you were in classes the previous month(s).

-The VA typically pays around the first of every month for the previous month.
+VA typically pays around the first of every month for the previous month.
 For example, around Sept.
-1 (though it could be a few days later) you’ll get a check for the days you were in classes in August.
-Payments are prorated, meaning you will received less based on semester start/end dates (i.e. August, December, January and May).
-For VA purposes, each month has 30 days so you can calculate prorated amounts by dividing your stipend by 30 and multiplying by number of days school is in session (e.g. if classes being Aug.
+1 (though it could be a few days later) you’ll get a payment for the days you were in classes in August.
+For VA purposes, each month has 30 days so you can calculate prorated amounts by dividing your monthly stipend by 30 and multiplying by number of days school is in session (e.g. if classes being Aug.
 20 and BAH is $1494, your BAH for August would be $498).
 Visit the GI Bill Comparison Tool to see your specific rates.

 Visit the GI Bill Comparison Tool for specific information.

-It depends.
-If you are a veteran using the Post-9/11 GI Bill and this is the first VA benefit you have used, yes, the VA will pay for the entire semester.
-If you have combined benefits (e.g., used 36 months of the Montgomery GI Bill and 12 months of the Post-9/11 GI Bill) and will exceed your 48th month during the semester, the VA will only make payments for tuition and BAH up to the last day of that 48th month.
+Veterans who combined benefits (e.g., used 36 months of the Montgomery GI Bill and 12 months of the Post-9/11 GI Bill) and will exceed your 48th month during the semester: VA will only make payments for tuition and BAH up to the last day of that 48th month.

 You can update your direct deposit information in your VA.gov profile.
 You'll need your bank's routing number and account number to make the updates.